Ranked #1 Children's Hospital by U.S. News & World Report

 • The most commonly dislocated joint is the shoulder

-• Dislocations are uncommon in younger children; they are more prone to a fracture
+• Dislocations are uncommon in younger children; they are more prone to

-• Remember, initial treatment of a dislocation includes R.I.C.E. — rest, ice, compression and elevation
+• Remember, initial treatment of a dislocation includes R.I.C.E. — rest, ice,

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”